OOPMan/jquery-plugincreator/README.rst

 The **jQuery.fn.NAME** function created by **jQuery.addPlugin** provides the core functionality of interacting with a plugin.
 It can be used to create new plugin instances or interact with existing ones.

-When **jQuery.fn.NAME** is called on a given jQuery selection it processes each element in turn and does the following:
+When **jQuery.fn.NAME** is called on a given jQuery selection it does the following:

+1. If the selection contains exactly 1 element, it returns the result of executing the plugin processing logic on that element.
+This allows a call to like **jQuery("#your-element").yourPlugin("getInstance")** to work as expected.
+In instance where a call like **jQuery("#your-element").yourPlugin("yourMethod")** would return no value or return the **undefined** value then the return value will be the jQuery selection, preserving the jQuery chaining effect.
+2. If the selection does not contain exactly 1 element and...

+   a. ...*options* === "map", it applies the plugin processing logic to the selection using the **map** operation,
+      returning the resultant selection.
+This output selection can be converted to a standard **Array** by applying the **get** operation on the selection.

+      When applying the plugin processing logic the initial *options* value of "map" is discarded.
+The next argument is considered to be the *options* value and any further arguments are treated as additional parameters.

+   b ...*options* !== "map", it applies the plugin processing logic to the selection using the **each** operation,
+     returning the selection as expected.

+The plugin processing logic does the following:

-1. Attempt to retrieve plugin instance associated with the element.
+1. Attempt to retrieve plugin instance associated with input element.
-2. If an instance if found and...
+2. If an instance is found and...

    a. ...*options* is a **string** and **instance.OPTIONS** is a function, treat the call to **jQuery.fn.NAME** as an
       attempt to call a member function on the plugin instance.
 The member function, **instance.OPTIONS** is called and any additional parameters supplied to **jQuery.fn.NAME** will be passed to the member function being called.